protonemedia/laravel-splade-docs/table-query-builder.md

 ## Debounce

-The filter and selects elements have a default debounce time of 350ms.
+The filter and select elements have a default debounce time of 350ms.
 You may customize this:

 ```blade
 <x-splade-table :for="$users" search-debounce="500" />